It’s a question we get so very often.

 (note that we can never promise certification without fully reviewing the whole application for all eligiblity criteria)

 - A construction company was started by John Smith ten years ago, and about five years ago his wife Jane Smith joined the company as the administrator and CFO.
 Earlier this year, John saw that he could get a big contract if his company was women-owned, so he gifted 51% of shares to his wife and gave up his title as President to her.
+Though John has a new VP title, he is still driving the same daily operations and exercising day-to-day decision making power.
 While Jane is working full-time in the business and is generally knowledgeable about the operations, she does not have the technical expertise to oversee the field work, estimating and projects without her husband.

 - Jane Smith started a bookkeeping firm five years ago to manage the finances of her brother Jacob Smith’s utility company, ABC Light Co.
 Jane’s only client is ABC Light Co., and Jacob encourages Jane to apply for WBENC certification so that they can use it to obtain contracts.